TongchengOpenSource/smart-doc-maven-plugin/README.md

 ```
 ### Create a json config
 Create a json configuration file in your project.
 The smart-doc-maven-plugin plugin will use this configuration information.
-For example, create `/ src / main / resources / smart-doc.json` in the project.
+For example, create `/src/main/resources/smart-doc.json` in the project.
 The configuration contents are as follows.

 **Minimize configuration:**